-The deliciously caramelised Apples, the moist butter cake, the spice, the smell… This Spiced Upside Down Apple Cake has it all!
+The deliciously caramelised Apples, the moist butter cake, the spices, the smell… This Spiced Upside Down Apple Cake has it all – and makes the ultimate Fall and Winter dessert!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.